Where is Monashee Powder located?

 What is the weather like?

-All of our guests are asked to complete and return the registration form.
+All of our guests are asked to complete and return the new on line (which will be ready by the end of September.
 Our chefs can accommodate any special dietary requirements and food allergies but we must receive your form before you arrive.
-Please email or mail the completed form to us prior to your arrival.
-Forms that are sent by fax may not be picked up in time during the season, so email is recommended.
+Please complete the form before skiing with us.

 What if I have special dietary requirements?